FranGarcia94/High-Voltage-Tariff-Optimizer/README.md

 # High-Voltage-Tariff-Optimizer
-High Voltage Tariff Optimizer using a combinatorial algorithm.
+High Voltage Tariff Optimizer using a combinatorial algorithm[^1].

 In this case, the high voltage tariffs of Spain have been studied, where there are 6 possible powers to be contracted.
 The calculation of the power term is apparently simple.